lay295/TwitchDownloader/README.md

 - Proper input validation
 - Have the text log actually log stuff
 - Better emoji support for chat rendering
+- Fix some GIFs play at the wrong speed
 - More options for chat rendering
 - Make it look less ugly